anonymint/anonymint.github.com/about.md

 <h1>About Me</h1>

 <p>
-Hi! my name Ekalak but everyone called me Mint.
+Hi! my name Ekalak but everyone called me 'Mint'.
 I'm so curious of all kind of technology.
 I have to admit I wasn't a Com-Science or Com-Eng lads who spend 4 years in University.
 I have graduated in Electical Engineer which minimal exposed to computer as all we know.
 </p>

 <p>